Our Accessibility Goals

 We often link to 3rd party websites or documents when there is useful information that relates to our services.
 For example, we link to 3rd party websites such as official information sources like https://www.cornwall.gov.uk/ or www.electoralcommission.org.uk.

 We may create content on 3rd party platforms.
 For example, if we create video content on YouTube.
 We're responsible for making sure the content is accessible but we're not responsible for YouTube's platform.

 Many of our older PDFs and Word documents may not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2.

 Some of our PDFs and Word documents may be essential to providing our services.
 For example, we have forms saved as PDFs.
-We plan to either fix these or replace them with accessible HTML pages or online forms as soon as possible.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.